 You’re not wrong.
 Several qualities of your bra straps may not be up to par with the level of protection and comfort your shoulders require.
 When you’re wishing for more comfortable bra straps, you’re not asking for too much.
 Your bra may just be ill-equipped to give you that satisfaction.
 When evaluating bra straps, there are four major factors to consider: its width, adjustability, padding or cushioning, and its placement on your shoulders and beyond.

-The thickness of bra straps are usually associated with alleviating back pain because of how it helps the band lift up your breasts.
+The thickness of bra straps are usually associated with alleviating back pain because of how it helps the band lift up your breast, commonly seen in bras with great support.
 However, there are more kinds of pain the thick width of the straps are capable of preventing.
 That one is shoulder pain.